Chidieberetech/Azure-DevOps/CONTRIBUTING.md

-e r# Contributing to TRL Hub and Spoke Azure Infrastructure
+# Contributing to TRL Hub and Spoke Azure Infrastructure

 Thank you for your interest in contributing to the TRL Hub and Spoke Azure Infrastructure project!
 This document provides guidelines and instructions for contributing to this Terraform-based Azure infrastructure project.